X

 The Rockies called up Dollander after just one minor league start, but things haven't gone smoothly for the 23-year-old from Tennessee.
 Dollander was the No. 23 prospect in baseball coming into the season, according to MLB Pipeline, and the top prospect in the Rockies' system.

 He had a great year in the minor leagues last season, going 6-2 in 23 starts at Single-A and Double-A, compiling a 2.59 ERA, 2.92 FIP, and a 12.9 K/9.
-He got hit around a little bit in spring training but also recorded 24 strikeouts in 17 2/3 innings.
+He got hit around a little bit in spring training, but also recorded 24 strikeouts in 17 2/3 IP.
 He made one start in Triple-A before making his MLB debut on April 6.

 Dollander still has some major growing pains, but he has the potential to be an Ace once he's fully ready.
 The problem is that he'll sink your ERA in category leagues while he's figuring it out.
-He could have some spike starts and give great strikeouts, but he'll be a high-risk, high-reward play in every matchup.
-Since half his matchups will be at Coors Field, that raises the risk factor even higher.
+He could have some spike starts and deliver incredible strikeouts, but he'll be a high-risk, high-reward play in every matchup, as half of his matchups will be at Coors Field, which raises the risk factor even higher.

 It's definitely worth watching Dollander closely, even if you don't feel confident adding him just yet.
 As he grows and matures, he has the potential to be the Rockies' front-line starter for years to come, but he'll have to keep working through his adjustment to MLB-level hitting, which so far has been a steep learning curve for him.